Investigating Mesophotic Coral Reefs in Hawaii

-Home to twice the number of endemic fish species compared to shallower reefs – We found that 45% of the fish species recorded at mesophotic depths were endemic or unique to the Hawaiian Islands, which is more than double the percent of endemic species found in shallow reefs recorded at 22%.
+Home to twice the number of endemic fish species compared to shallower reefs – We found that 45 percent of the fish species recorded at mesophotic depths were endemic or unique to the Hawaiian Islands, which is more than double the percent of endemic species found in shallow reefs recorded at 22 percent.
 The dominance of Hawaiian endemic fish species in mesophotic habitats is an important biodiversity consideration and should be taken into account in the management of commercial and recreational removals of fish including for the aquarium trade.

 Primary Contact: Kimberly Puglise